matsaragas/learning/README.md

 learning
 ========

-deep tricks

-Hi,

-I started to play around with github and I want to make some tricks Here I will create the layers
+Stay up to date with Pytorch Framework.
+Implement ML projects and explore/experiment with pytorch concepts